Benchmark Static API Call Datasets for Malware Family Classification: Experiment and Results

+Ensemble learning offers a systematic solution to combine the predictive power of multiple learners.
+The resultant is a single model which gives the aggregated output from several models.

-Gradient boosting classification trees are becoming popular machine learning algorithms due to their ability in a wide range of implementation domains and results in easier management of model complexity by using tree depth and the number of trees \cite{gradboostcite}.
+XGBoost and HGBoost are decision-tree-based ensemble machine learning algorithms that use a gradient boosting framework.
+Gradient boosting classification trees are becoming popular machine learning algorithms due to their ability in a wide range of implementation domains and easier management of model complexity by using tree depth and the number of trees \cite{gradboostcite,histgradcite}.

-Unlike the Gradient Boosting Classifiers, Histogram-based Gradient Boosting Classifier \cite{histgradcite} estimators are considerably faster when applied for full-grown and big datasets.
-One of the key features defined in this estimator is that it provides native support for missing values found in the dataset.
-During training, the tree grower learns at each split point whether samples with missing values should go to the left or right child, based on the potential gain.
-When predicting, samples with missing values are assigned to the left or right child consequently.
-If no missing values are detected in the dataset, samples with missing values are matched to most child samples.

-Tables \ref{cr_hgb_balancedData} and \ref{balanced_xgboost_f1} show the classification study results of Histogram-based Gradient Boosting, Random Forest, Support Vector Machine, and XGBoost models on the balanced VirusShare and VirusSample datasets.
-Tables \ref{imbalanced} and \ref{imbalanced_xgboost_f1} presents the classification study results for the same models on the imbalanced version of the VirusShare and VirusSample datasets.
-Table \ref{acc} shows the accuracy and weighted average results of Histogram-based Gradient Boosting, Random Forest, Support Vector Machine, and XGBoost models of VirusShare dataset; Table \ref{acc2} presents the accuracy and weighted average results of the same models of VirusSample dataset.